 Notes

-Make sure to use a heavy ovenproof skillet to brown the chicken so you can transfer the chicken directly to the oven.
-Cast iron is great for this.
+Make sure to use a heavy ovenproof skillet, like cast iron, to brown the chicken so you can transfer the chicken directly to the oven.

-Brown the chicken before baking it for the best texture and flavor.
-You can skip this step if you are in a rush, but it definitely elevates the dish and makes the skin amazing.
+You can skip the browning step if you are in a rush, but it makes the skin extra crispy.

-Let the chicken sit for 5 to 10 minutes before cutting into the breasts.
-The chicken will still be warm throughout, but this will allow the meat to reabsorb the juices as it rests, resulting in perfectly moist chicken breasts.
+Let the chicken rest for 5 to 10 minutes before cutting into the breasts which allows the meat to reabsorb the juices, resulting in perfectly moist chicken breasts.

 You can also use another part of the chicken in this recipe.
 You can use a whole cut-up chicken or just substitute thighs or legs for the breasts.
 The baking time is about the same.